Jack O'Connell (English footballer)

 O'Connell began his career at Blackburn Rovers and came to prominence after captaining Rochdale to promotion from League Two in the 2013–14 season.
 He joined Championship club Brentford in February 2015, and remained there until July 2016 when signing for Sheffield United of League One.
 O'Connell was capped by England at under-18 and under-19 level, captaining the latter team.

 Early and personal life

 O'Connell was born in Liverpool, Merseyside, and was raised by his mother along with his three brothers.
 He moved to Málaga, Spain, with his family during his childhood, where he lived for four years before returning to England.
-He was a boyhood fan of Liverpool F.C.
-O'Connell is in a relationship with women's footballer Alex Greenwood, the two having met at Savio Salesian College, Bootle.
+He was a boyhood fan of Liverpool O'Connell is in a relationship with women's footballer Alex Greenwood, the two having met at Cardinal Heenan High School where O'Connell was attending sixth form.

 Club career

 Early years

 O'Connell began his career with the youth team at Liverpool County Premier League Premier Division club REMYCA United at the age of 16.
 He made seven appearances in the first team before being named their Youth Player of the Year for the 2010–11 season.